Return to: Faculty of Business

-General university admission requirements are set out in Admission to Undergraduate Programs and General Admission Requirements .
-Detailed admission requirements for the Faculty of Business are set out in Faculty of Business .
+General university admission requirements are set out in Programs of Study and General Undergraduate Admission Requirements .
+Detailed admission requirements for the Faculty of Business are set out in Faculty of Business Admission Requirements .

-Students in good standing who are continuing their program without interruption do not have to reapply for admission; they need only obtain their registration material and use the Bear Tracks web registration system at www.registrarsoffice.ualberta.ca
+Students in good standing who are continuing their program without interruption do not have to reapply for admission; they need only obtain their registration material and use the Bear Tracks web registration system.
+See Office of the Registrar for more information.

 Changes in Registration

 The Faculty makes every effort to assure that program requirements are met by the courses in which a student is registered.
 However, the responsibility for the completeness and accuracy of registration rests with the student, and the student should be satisfied that the program is in accordance with degree specifications.

 The deadlines for adding Fall Term, Fall/Winter, and Winter Term courses can be found in Academic Schedule .
 Courses dropped before the deadline will not be part of the student’s record.